sambanova/ai-starter-kit/bundle_jump_start/README.md

       "temperature": 0.0
       "do_sample": False
       "max_tokens_to_generate": 1200
-      "bundle": True #set as true if using Sambastudio CoE endpoint "select_expert": "Meta-Llama-3.1-70B-Instruct" #set if using SambaStudio CoE llm expert
+      "bundle": True #set as true if using Sambastudio bundle endpoint "select_expert": "Meta-Llama-3.1-70B-Instruct" #set if using SambaStudio bundle llm expert
   ```
   These settings define the API to use and the parameters for the language model.